AAFC-BICoE/dina-local-deployment/dina-helm/README.md

 minikube start --addons=ingress --cpus=4 --cni=flannel --install-addons=true --kubernetes-version=stable --memory=6g

+Feel free to change the cpus and memory according to your vm resources.

 *Note: This is a sample command.
 The important flags here are:
  --addons=ingress
  --cni=flannel